LangGraph Tutorial: Complete Beginner's Guide to Getting Started

 State management in LangGraph goes beyond simple data passing.
 It ensures persistent, typed state throughout the workflow, enabling seamless coordination between operations.

 Unlike stateless systems that lose context between steps, LangGraph retains state across the entire workflow lifecycle.
 This feature is particularly useful for applications like conversational AI or multi-step processes.
-For instance, you can manage a conversation's context with a TypedDict
+For instance, you can manage a conversation's context with a TypedDict:

 When a node updates the state, LangGraph merges the changes with the existing data.
-In this example, the messages
+In this example, the messages list is updated, while user_id and context remain unchanged.

 State validation is built into the framework, using TypedDict schemas to catch type mismatches at runtime.
 This approach helps identify errors early, saving debugging time and improving reliability.